Battle of Wels: Background

+Battle

 While the sources do not provide details on the battle itself, the historian Charles Bowlus has suggested that the Hungarians may have been surprised by the Bavarians and Carantanians while returning from pasturing their horses on the steppe-like grasslands of the Welser Heide.
 There was a crossing of the Enns river at Ennsburg.
 At the time, Welser Heide lay on the Bavarian side of the border with Hungary, which was the Enns.
 Wels lies on the Traun, and the site of the battle may have been a no-man's-land between the Enns and the Traun.
 It was essentially a border action and not deep within Bavaria, which the Hungarians had penetrated many times before.
 Herwig Wolfram, on the other hand, believes that they were defeated at the outset of a new expedition before they had gotten much further than their own frontier.